-There are a ton of ways to invest your money on the public market and get exposure to domestic companies, international organizations, or any number of different asset classes like the ones determined by Morningstar.
+There are many ways to invest your money in the public market to gain exposure to domestic companies, international organizations, or various asset classes like the ones determined by Morningstar.

 You can buy stocks, bonds, real estate—and that’s just the beginning.

-Here at Potomac, we’re a tactical money manager that specializes in risk reduction.
+Here at Potomac, we are a tactical money manager that specializes in risk reduction.
 Our chosen investment vehicles are mutual funds and ETFs.
-Like with many terms in finance, though, the definition of a tactical manager can vary among those who practice this type of management.
+However, it is important to note that the definition of a tactical manager can vary among this management approach.

 So, let me be clear about our tactical investing beliefs.
-Here’s what we believe.
+Here is what we believe:

-- We do not believe you need to be exposed to equities or any other asset class, 100% of the time.
+- We do not believe you need to be exposed to equities or any other asset class 100% of the time.
 Contrary to what has become popular, we believe in “timing” the market, not “time in” the market.

 There will be periods when you need to reduce your overall risk levels, whether because you’re about to retire or the inherent risk in the market at a given time doesn’t match your tolerance for risk.

-But let’s make one thing crystal clear: there is no perfect investment style and they all have their flaws.
+However, let’s be crystal clear: there is no perfect investment style, and every approach has its flaws.

-Tactical investing is no different!
-For us, however, this approach is the best style of management to reach our goals of generating returns for our clients and avoiding the catastrophic drawdowns that can devastate a portfolio nearing or in retirement.
+Tactical investing is no exception!
+Nonetheless, for us, this approach is the best style of management to achieve our goals of generating returns for our clients while avoiding catastrophic drawdowns that can devastate a portfolio.

-Our management process can be broken down into two categories, which I’ll spend the rest of this blog discussing.
+Our management process can be broken down into two categories, which I’ll discuss in the remainder of this blog.

-Once you’re finished reading, you’ll understand Potomac’s process to determine how much risk we believe a portfolio should take, and how we decide where to invest.
+Once you have finished reading, you will have a comprehensive understanding of Potomac’s process in determining the appropriate level of risk for a portfolio and how we decide to invest.

 How Much Risk Should We Take?